Lukas Fernandes (footballer)

-Lukas Filip Nimb Fernandes (born 1 March 1993) is a retired Danish professional footballer who most recently played for SønderjyskE in 2018.
+Lukas Filip Nimb Fernandes (born 1 March 1993) is a Danish retired professional footballer who most recently played for SønderjyskE in 2018.

 Career

 Coaching career

 After leaving SønderjyskE in September 2018, 25-year old Fernandes retired from football.
 He only returned to football in January 2023, when he was hired as goalkeeping coach for Danish 2nd Division side Thisted FC.